Kotter's 8 step change model that actually works

 Summary of this study

 This paper examines the rationale, catalysts, benefits, challenges and strategies for change management in healthcare organizations.
 It discusses Kotter’s 8-step process and the transformation model by Lukas et al. as potential approaches.
-The Balanced Scorecard is evaluated as a tool for measuring and facilitating change.
-The paper concludes by emphasizing education, demonstration and inclusion as key to successful change implementation.
+The Balanced Scorecard is evaluated as a tool for measuring change.
+The paper emphasizes education, demonstration and inclusion as key to successful implementation.

 Editor perspectives

-Change management is especially critical in healthcare, where evolving technologies, policies, and practices constantly reshape how organizations deliver care.
-As a workflow platform, we appreciate how this study breaks down the complexities of transformation in this sector.
-Kotter’s structured approach combined with performance measurement using the Balanced Scorecard could be a powerful formula for healthcare organizations to navigate change while ensuring high-quality care.
+Change management in healthcare is especially high-stakes - evolving technologies, policies, and practices constantly reshape how organizations deliver care.
+Kotter’s structured approach combined with performance measurement using the Balanced Scorecard could be a powerful formula for healthcare organizations going through transformation while keeping care quality high.

 Laig, R., B., D., & Abocejo, F., T. (2021).
 Change Management Process in a Mining Company: Kotter’s 8-Step Change Model. , null, 31 - 50. https://doi.org/10.31039/jomeino.2021.5.3.3